neo4j-partners/amazon-cloud-formation-neo4j/simple/README.md

 When complete you can access the Neo4j console on port 7474 of any node.

 ## Deleting a Stack
 To delete your deployment you can either run the command below or use the GUI in the web console [here](https://console.aws.amazon.com/cloudformation/home).

     aws cloudformation delete-stack --stack-name <STACK_NAME>

+## Debugging
+If the Neo4j Browser isn't coming up, there's a good chance something isn't right in your deployment.
+One thing to investigate is the cloud-init logs.  `/var/log/cloud-init-output.log` is probably the best starting point.
+If that looks good, the next place to check out is `/var/log/neo4j/debug.log`.